xtuml/training/courses/System Modeling with the xtUML Editor/Configuration Management with GitHub and eGit/quiz.md

   - Synchronizes local changes with upstream changes
   - Share local changes with others
   - Updates your remote-tracking branches under refs/remotes/<remote>/
-  - Updates remote tracking branches, merges changes into the local repository, and reports any conflicts
+  - Updates remote tracking branches, merges changes into the working branch of the local repository, and reports any conflicts

 __Answer:__
-  - Updates remote tracking branches, merges changes into the local repository, and reports any conflicts
+  - Updates remote tracking branches, merges changes into the working branch of the local repository, and reports any conflicts

 ----